kerouanton/dock-squeezebox/README.md

   - I didn't find out yet how to share the mounted CIFS directory as a volume to the other containers... help !

 * squeezebox-lms:
-  - todo.
+  - Done.
+Nothing special to say.
+It runs on Debian and uses Perl.

 ## Todo

 1. Finding a way to share the mounted CIFS share on squeezebox-smb to my other container (squeezebox-lms at the end).
-2. Creating a Dockerfile for squeezebox-lms.
+2. Creating a Dockerfile for squeezebox-lms : DONE
 3. Learning to use docker-compose to build everything at once.